 Overview of surface ship, submarine and offshore structural systems, materials and loadings.
 Application of beam and plate bending and buckling theories.
-Frame and finite element structural analysis.
-Pre: 3024.
+Frame structural analysis.
+Fatigue analysis.
+Pre: 2024.
 (3H,3C)

 4024 (ESM 4734): AN INTRODUCTION TO THE FINITE ELEMENT METHOD

 The finite element method is introduced as a numerical method of solving the ordinary and partial differential equations arising in fluid flow, heat transfer, and solid and structural mechanics.
 The classes of problems considered include those described by the second-order and fourth-order ordinary differential equations and second-order partial differential equations.
 Both theory and applications of the method to problems in various fields of engineering and applied sciences will be studied.
-Pre: (CS 3414 or MATH 3414 or AOE 2074), (MATH 2224 or MATH 2224H or MATH 2204 or MATH 2204H).
+Pre: (CS 3414 or MATH 3414 or AOE 2074 or ESM 2074) or (MATH 2224 or MATH 2224H or MATH 2204 or MATH 2204H).
 (3H,3C)

 4064: FLUID FLOWS IN NATURE